antonpetkoff/identifier-suggestion/README.md

   - [ ] Do a hyperparameter sweep on layer sizes, learning rate, regularization rates, etc.

 - [ ] Plot embeddings
-  - [ ] Reduce the embedding matrices with t-SNE or other dimensionality reduction algorithms
+  - [ ] Reduce the embedding matrices with PCA / t-SNE
   - [ ] Make a 2D/3D Plot with a good (interpretable) sample
   - [ ] Log/Upload the plot in `wandb`